 The team developed a comprehensive science-based framework for understanding and quantifying each of the five soil functions in relation to soil properties, land use, climate and soil management at the three spatial scales.
 As such, it connects the state-of-the-art data (WP2) and knowledge learnt (WP1) in applied soil science to a quantitative indicator framework ready and fit for use in soil and land use management systems and policy (WP4 and WP5).

-To meet this objective we are developing:
+To meet this objective we developed: